bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-2024/making-bitcoin-more-private-with-cisa.md

 So I built Sparrow Wallet.
 It's a security and privacy focused wallet.
 The first time I heard about CISA was really from you know other privacy activists in the Bitcoin space who were talking about how they were really hoping that this cross-input signature aggregation was going to be shipped as part of the Taproot upgrade.
-Obviously, we know that that didn't happen so when you know you're looking at things from a privacy point of view you want to do things like create multi-party transactions and as we will hear, cross-input signature aggregation really provides an interesting basis for being able to do that on a more economic, with more economic benefits.
+Obviously, we know that that didn't happen so when you know you're looking at things from a privacy point of view you want to do things like create multi-party transactions and as we will hear, cross-input signature aggregation really provides an interesting basis for being able to do that with more economic benefits.
 So that was the first time that I kind of really started to look at it was from the privacy angle.

 Speaker 0: 00:01:54

 Yeah, I primarily work on Bitcoin Core and I can't really remember a specific time when I heard about it for the first time.
-Like the time between the SecWit Soft fork and the Taproot Soft fork was really when I got very, got deeper into Bitcoin and like started contributing to Bitcoin Core and somehow it was always there.
+Like the time between the SegWit Softfork and the Taproot Softfork was really when I got deeper into Bitcoin and like started contributing to Bitcoin Core and somehow it was always there.
-And I only, when I started researching on Caesar and going deeper into it over the last couple of months I saw also that yeah historically it was a topic that was brought up and that was discussed to be part of the Taproot soft fork, but then at some point it was cut basically to keep the scope smaller.
+When I started researching on CISA and going deeper into it over the last couple of months I saw also that yeah historically it was a topic that was brought up and that was discussed to be part of the Taproot softfork, but then at some point it was cut basically to keep the scope smaller.

 ## Remembering the Past and Discovering Cisa

 Speaker 0: 00:02:40

 And so I guess at some point around that time I saw it and then it was removed and I never really paid much mind to it around the time.
-And when I reviewed the Taproot soft fork, it was not in there.
+And when I reviewed the Taproot soft-fork, it was not in there.
 So I kind of forgot about it for probably one or two years.
 And then, yeah, but it kept popping up on Taproot.
 Also, like Craig said, more privacy minded people.